CheeseTech2426/MeOS/README.md

 You can use this freely.
 This is just a hobby project.

 # MeOS 2.0
 Because I swapped Userkit to Devkit so I can get CosmosHTTP and CosmosCoroutines, unfortunally the MeOS 1.0 project doesn't work really well and I have to rewrite the OS.
 So MeOS 2.0 will seem a bit different and it will be delayed.
+But all the features will be released back as an patch.
 I apologize the inconviniance.

 # Features
 - Basic File Manager